Setting up Simplify3D to print planes

 Set export file format for XYZ daVinci printers here as well if required.

 The default printing speed we’re using is 60 mm/s, outer outlines are at 70%.
 Since we’re printing with rather high hotend temperature, the plastic tends to ooze from the nozzle.
-Setting the retractions in extruder tab and as fast as possible travel moves is very necessary to prevent stringing.
+Setting the retractions in extruder tab and as fast as possible travel moves are very necessary to prevent stringing.
 Use values of at least 130 mm/s for travel moves.
+If your hotend can’t handle the temperature, slow down the print moves to ensure proper layer bonding.

 The other tab contains one very important value.
 It’s the Filament diameter.
-Measure the actual diameter for each spool of filament on a few spots and insert the average value of your measurement here.
-This allows to compensate extrusion for various spools.
+Measure the actual diameter of filament on a few spots of every spool and insert the average value of your measurement here.
+This allows for compensating extrusion for various spools.

 All the other values may remain untouched.